For Teachers

 Background:

-Anyway, I’ve had success with a strategy I tried recently and wanted to share.
-I call it the “translated sentence scramble.”
+I recently tried and had success with a strategy I call the “translated sentence scramble.”
 For students who can’t produce virtually any written or spoken English but may have been exposed to English for some years and are in the “silent phase,” this method allows them to express themselves without hindrance using their L1, but also gain practice in the L2.

 Rather than allowing their minimal English ability to limit what they can communicate, this method takes away the limitations by relying on the L1, but uses machine translation and a sentence scramble task to support L2 acquisition.